-- 22.1 List the dialogue act misinterpretations in the Who's On First routine at the beginning of the chapter. - 22.2 Write a finite-state automaton for a dialogue manager for checking your bank balance and withdrawing money at an automated teller machine. - 22.3 Dispreferred responses (for example turning down a request) are usually signaled by surface cues, such as significant silence.
+- 24.1 List the dialogue act misinterpretations in the Who's On First routine at the beginning of the chapter. - 24.2 Write a finite-state automaton for a dialogue manager for checking your bank balance and withdrawing money at an automated teller machine. - 24.3 Dispreferred responses (for example turning down a request) are usually signaled by surface cues, such as significant silence.
 Try to notice the next time you or someone else utters a dispreferred response, and write down the utterance.
 What are some other cues in the response that a system might use to detect a dispreferred response?
-Consider non-verbal cues like eye-gaze and body gestures. - 22.4 When asked a question to which they aren't sure they know the answer, people display their lack of confidence via cues that resemble other dispreferred responses.
+Consider non-verbal cues like eye-gaze and body gestures. - 24.4 When asked a question to which they aren't sure they know the answer, people display their lack of confidence via cues that resemble other dispreferred responses.
 Try to notice some unsure answers to questions.
 What are some of the cues?
-If you have trouble doing this, read Smith and Clark (1993) and listen specifically for the cues they mention. - 22.5 Build a VoiceXML dialogue system for giving the current time around the world.
+If you have trouble doing this, read Smith and Clark (1993) and listen specifically for the cues they mention. - 24.5 Build a VoiceXML dialogue system for giving the current time around the world.
+The system should ask the user for a city and a time format (24 hour, etc) and should return the current time, properly dealing with time zones. - 24.6 Implement a small air-travel help system based on text input.
+Your system should get constraints from the user about a particular flight that they want to take, expressed in natural language, and display possible flights on a screen.
+Make simplifying assumptions.
+You may build in a simple flight database or you may use a flight information system on the web as your backend. - 24.7 Augment your previous system to work with speech input via VoiceXML. (or alternatively, describe the user interface changes you would have to make for it to work via speech over the phone).
+What were the major differences? - 24.8 Design a simple dialogue system for checking your email over the telephone.
+Implement in VoiceXML. - 24.9 Test your email-reading system on some potential users.
+Choose some of the metrics described in Sec.
+24.4.2 and evaluate your system.